smart-edge-open/specs/doc/applications/openness_service_mesh.md

         methods: ["GET", "POST", "DELETE"]
 ```

-In this `AuthorizationPolicy`, the Istio service mesh will allow "GET", "POST" and "DELETE" requests from any authenticated applications from the `default` namespace only to be passed to the service.
+In this `AuthorizationPolicy`, the Istio service mesh will allow "GET", "POST", and "DELETE" requests from any authenticated applications from the `default` namespace only to be passed to the service.
 For example, if using the [Video Analytics sample application](https://github.com/otcshare/edgeapps/tree/master/applications/vas-sample-app), the policy will allow requests from the sample application to be received by the service as it is deployed in the `default` namespace.
-However, if the application is deployed in a different namespace, for example the `openness` namespace mentioned above in the output from the Kubernetes cluster, then the policy will deny access to the service as the request is coming from an application on a different namespace.
+However, if the application is deployed in a different namespace (for example, the `openness` namespace mentioned above in the output from the Kubernetes cluster), then the policy will deny access to the service as the request is coming from an application on a different namespace.

-> **NOTE:** The above `AuthorizationPolicy` can be tailored so that the OpenNESS service mesh *selectively* authorizes particular applications to consume premium video analytics services such as being accelerated using HDDL or VCAC-A cards.
+> **NOTE**: The above `AuthorizationPolicy` can be tailored so that the OpenNESS service mesh *selectively* authorizes particular applications to consume premium video analytics services such as those accelerated using HDDL or VCAC-A cards.

 ## Traffic Management

-Istio facilitates the traffic management between the services running in the mesh, which can be done either directly over Istio's API, or through the [Service Mesh Interface (SMI)](https://smi-spec.io/) that is standardized across various service mesh implementations.
-The SMI adapter must be compatible with the service mesh implementation in order to work properly.
+Istio facilitates the traffic management between the services running in the mesh, which can be done either directly over Istio's API or through the [Service Mesh Interface (SMI)](https://smi-spec.io/) that is standardized across various service mesh implementations.
+The SMI adapter must be compatible with the service mesh implementation to work properly.

 The following examples are based on the [BookInfo sample application](https://istio.io/latest/docs/examples/bookinfo/) that is shipped by default with the Istio software package.
 Deploying the BookInfo sample application turns up a couple of interconnected services as shown in this figure: